 Microsoft Surface Laptop Studio

 Disguised as a standard laptop, Microsoft’s Surface Laptop Studio is a refined hybrid for designers.
-A hinge behind the screen allows it to pivot forward into two positions: an angled stance that covers the keyboard or a flat, table-style setup.
+A hinge behind the screen allows it to pivot forward into two positions: an angled stance that covers the keyboard or a flat, tablet-style setup.
 Unlike its Surface Studio sibling, though, it can’t be set to a low tilt for doodling.

 A masterpiece in magnesium, Microsoft’s nailed the industrial design of the Surface Laptop Studio.
 It’s not the lightest at 1.8kg, nor is it the narrowest 14.4in notebook you can buy – but the build quality is easily on a par with Apple’s best efforts.